vc-AkBowie/PiP-AI-project/README.md

       └── 🖼️ 5.png

 * **Avoid Duplicate Image Names**:
-Make sure no images share the exact same file name in your project.
+Make sure no images share the same file name in your project.
 Duplicate names will clash and overwrite each other, causing the affected images to fail to render.

+* **Directional Zooming Requirement**:
+  When configuring the zoom effect, make sure the zooming direction points toward the position of the next image.
+This ensures a normal transition between recursive layers.

 ---